Arterial input function: Population-based method

 A population-based input function generally relies on the dataset previously obtained by other researchers in a specific set of populations, and average values are used.
 The methods generally provide better results if a large number of datasets is used and based on the assumption that the input function in a new patient in this sub-group of the population will be insignificantly different from the population average values.
 In a neuroinflammation study, the author using a population-based input function in healthy volunteers and liver-transplanted patients imaged using [18F]GE-180 PET.
 In another study, healthy controls and patients with Parkinson's and Alzheimer's disease were imaged using [18F]FEPPA PET.
 Zanotti-Fregonara et al. thoroughly reviewed the literature on the arterial input function used for brain PET imaging and suggested the possibility of population-based arterial input functions as a potential alternative to invasive arterial sampling.

 However, Blake et al. derived a semi-population based method from healthy postmenopausal women imaged using [18F]NaF for bone studies based on the observation that the later part of the arterial input function can be constructed from the venous blood samples, as the venous and arterial blood concentration of tracer is equal 30 minutes after the injection.
 They derived the peak of the curve from a previous study that obtained continuous arterial sampling, and the later part of the curve from the venous blood samples of the individual patient in whom an AIF is to be estimated.
 When combined, a semi-population based arterial input function is obtained as a result.

+A mathematical function that accurately reproduces this curve in units of kBq/ml in three separate time intervals is presented:

+Semi-population model explanation: For a typical injected dose of 100 MBq, the area under the plasma concentration curve estimated using the model closely matches that from the original measured data, showing only a minor difference.
+To construct a one-hour arterial input function (AIF) for an individual, a standardized early-phase residual curve (covering 0–30 minutes) is scaled to the person's injected activity and combined with an exponential curve fitted to venous plasma samples taken between 30 and 60 minutes after injection.